AAWorks/hill-cipher/Worklog.md

 <br><br>
 alejandroA -- 2022-05-23 -- Initial repo setup
 <br><br>
-alejandroA -- 2022-05-24 -- Fixed issue with odd lengths and inverse modular matrices.
+alejandroA -- 2022-05-24 -- Fixed issue with odd lengths and the modular inverse of the matrices.
 Added in better error handling and data sanitizing.
 <br><br>
 alejandroA -- 2022-05-26 -- Added in better padding and decryption of said padding.
 <br><br>